vaultah/replicat/README.md

  - `add-key` -- creates a new key for the encrypted repository
  - `delete` -- deletes snapshots by their names
  - `clean` -- performs garbage collection
- - `upload-objects` -- uploads objects to the backend (a low-level method)
+ - `upload-objects` -- uploads objects to the backend (a low-level command)
- - `download-objects` -- downloads objects from the backend (a low-level method)
+ - `download-objects` -- downloads objects from the backend (a low-level command)
- - `list-objects` -- lists objects at the backend (a low-level method)
+ - `list-objects` -- lists objects at the backend (a low-level command)
- - `delete-objects` -- deletes objects from the backend (a low-level method)
+ - `delete-objects` -- deletes objects from the backend (a low-level command)

-> ⚠️ **WARNING**: actions that read from or upload to the repository can safely be run
+> ⚠️ **WARNING**: commands that read from or upload to the repository can safely be run
 > concurrently; however, there are presently no guards in place that would make it safe
 > for you to run destructive actions (`delete`, `clean`) concurrently with those actions
 > *unless* you use independent keys (see the explanation above).
 I do plan to implement them